uOttawa-Makerspace/STEMDirectory/README.md

   mkdir  /media/usb-drive

-  mount /dev/sd* /media/usb-drive //replace * with the drive letter/number
+  mount /dev/sdb* /media/usb-drive //replace * with the drive letter/number

 Then copy the files from the USB to the webpage directory using:

-  sudo cp STEMDirectory /var/www/html/
+  sudo cp -r STEMDirectory /var/www/html/

 then run retart using: